Communication of the Trump administration during the COVID-19 pandemic: January 1 to February 24

-On January 22, Trump was interviewed by the media, in which he acknowledged that the CDC had briefed him on the sole known COVID-19 case in the country.
-The interviewer asked Trump: "Are there worries about a pandemic at this point?"
-Trump replied: "No. Not at all.
-And, we're, we have it totally under control.
-It's one person coming in from China, and we have it under control.
-It's going to be just fine."
+On January 22, Trump was interviewed by the media and acknowledged that the CDC had briefed him on the sole known COVID-19 case in the country.
+Trump stated "we have it under control".
 He continued to claim that the outbreak was "under control" on January 30, February 23, February 24, and February 25.

 On January 27, Anthony Fauci, head of the National Institute of Allergy and Infectious Diseases, predicted that "things are going to get worse before they get better".
 Three days later, Fauci stated that the COVID-19 outbreak "could turn into a global pandemic".
 Also on January 30, CDC Director Robert Redfield said that "the immediate risk to the American public is low."

 On February 10, Trump stated that "a lot of people think that [COVID-19] goes away in April with the heat ...
-Typically, that will go away in April" (later on April 3, he denied ever having given "a date" for the departure of the virus).
+Typically, that will go away in April" (later, on April 3, he denied ever having given "a date" for the departure of the virus).
 On February 13, CDC director Robert Redfield contradicted Trump, saying that the "virus is probably with us beyond this season, beyond this year".
 Redfield also predicted that it "will become a community virus at some point in time, this year or next year".
 On February 16, Anthony Fauci warned that it was not necessarily true that COVID-19 would "disappear with the warm weather."

 On February 24, senior members of the Trump administration economic team spoke to the board of the Hoover Institution in private, warning them that it was not yet possible to estimate the virus' effects on the economy.
 Later that day, however, Trump tweeted that the virus was "very much under control" in the United States.